Seizure - First presentation

 General history including:

-• determine if the child has had a vaccination in the past 14 days.
+• Determine if the child has had a vaccination in the past 14 days.
 If so, a WAVSS WA Vaccine Safety Surveillance: Adverse Reaction Reporting Form needs to be completed.
+Refer to About Western Australia - SAFEVAC Reporting.

 Examination